Learning the meanings of function words from grounded language using a visual question answering model: Evaluating function word knowledge using semantic probes

 Each image is paired with a set of questions like those in Figure \ref{fig:clevr-ex}.
 In total there are 699,989 questions in the training set and 149,991 in the validation set.
 There are different types of questions, including existential questions, count questions, attribute identification questions, and comparison questions, requiring a slew of reasoning skills to answer them.
 Questions can be compositional and require multiple reasoning steps to arrive at the right answer.
 For a break down of all the question types and a full definition of the generative model used to generate them, we refer the reader to the original CLEVR dataset paper \cite{johnson2017clevr}.

 The CLEVR dataset is a standardized and highly-controlled dataset intended to facilitate progress in the development of natural language processing systems, but it is not natural language; it does not have all the same properties as the speech children are exposed to.
-The language in CLEVR is template-based and text only; by contrast, children's input is composed of a much richer signal including varied syntactic frames, prosody, social cues, and other sources of information.
+The language in CLEVR is template-based\footnote{Examples of the templates in question containing our function words are given in Appendix A.} and text only; by contrast, children's input is composed of a much richer signal including varied syntactic frames, prosody, social cues, and other sources of information.
 This fundamental difference means that our models do not have access to much of the rich information that children leverage to learn new words.
-However, working within a highly controlled and simplified learning environment allows us to understand the relations that exist between models' input and their learning outcomes.
-Additionally, it helps us place a lower bound on the necessary learning conditions for the meanings of function words we are interested in.
+On the other hand, natural environments are also noisier; a constrained learning environment may inadvertently help models learn and converge on the tasks quicker.
+Working within a highly controlled and simplified learning environment is a necessary first step to understand the relations that exist between models' input and their learning outcomes.